 Payables (trade, not insurance) are valued at the fair value of the payables at the reporting date.
-The material items within the year-end balance of £33.9m are Insurance Premium Tax ("IPT") payable and intercompany payables owed to VCSL mainly for recharged expenses.
-The SII valuation is materially the same as the financial statements with the difference being a small balance of employer cashback excluded under SII.
-IPT payable is valued on the written premiums for the April-June 2020 quarter.
+The material items within the year-end balance of £41.9m are Insurance Premium Tax ("IPT") payable, intercompany payables owed to VCSL mainly for recharged expenses as well as an unsubordinated loan from VHIL.
+IPT payable relates to the written premiums for the April-June 2021 quarter.
 The IPT balance and VCSL intercompany balance are settled shortly after the reporting date and therefore the valuation is not adjusted for uncertainty over timing.
 From past experience, the final settled amount of the liabilities does not deviate materially from the original valuation.
+The payables balance has increased from 30 June 2020 due to the new unsubordinated loan from VHIL which replaced three subordinated loans that matured within the financial year.
+The maturity of the unsubordinated loan is 31 December 2022.